An open API service indexing awesome lists of open source software.

 ## Features

-Scooter respects both `.gitignore` and `.ignore` files.
+When searching through files, scooter respects both `.gitignore` and `.ignore` files.

 You can add capture groups to the search regex and use them in the replacement string: for instance, if you use `(\d) - (\w+)` for the search text and `($2) "$1"` as the replacement, then `9 - foo` would be replaced with `(foo) "9"`.

 When viewing search results, you can open the selected file at the relevant line by pressing `e`.
-This will use the editor defined by your `EDITOR` environment variable.
-Scooter will automatically attempt to open the editor at the correct line number, but if you'd like to override the command used then you can set `editor_open` in your [config file](#configuration-options).
+This will use the editor defined by your `EDITOR` environment variable. scooter will automatically attempt to open the editor at the correct line number, but if you'd like to override the command used then you can set `editor_open` in your [config file](#configuration-options).

 ## Usage